 Regular readers of Lifestyle Fifty will know that we’ve just returned from a trip of a lifetime to Europe during which we visited 12 different countries, and went on a fantastic island hopping cycle cruise in Croatia with the Katarina Line.

 And now that the weather is cold, wet and windy in South West Australia, you’ll have to forgive me because I’m wallowing in my memories of warm sunny climes and adventure.

 Cycle and Cruise the Adriatic

-I’d like to take you along with me on a pictorial adventure of the cycle cruise around the islands of central and southern Dalmatia in Croatia, and offer 10 good reasons why you might like to consider a bicycling holiday.
+I’d like to take you along with me on a cycle cruise around the islands of central and southern Dalmatia in Croatia, and offer 10 good reasons why you might like to consider a bicycling holiday.